What is fume?

 IMG_2593.jpg

-A well fumed piece of Canadian silver, used to create the honeycomb pictured.
+A well fumed piece of Canadian silver, used to create the honeycomb pictured to the left.